-Edit or Delete an Existing QoS Policy
+Edit or Delete a QoS Policy

 - > To edit or delete a QoS policy:

-- 1. Select Advanced > QoS Setup.
+- 1. Select Advanced > Setup > QoS Setup.

+- 2. Click the Setup QoS rule button.

-- Select the radio button next to the QoS policy that you want to edit or delete, and do one of the following:
+- 3. Select the radio button next to the QoS policy that you want to edit or delete, and do one of the following:

 - Click Delete to remove the QoS policy.

 - Click Edit to edit the QoS policy and change the policy settings.

-- Click Apply.
+- 4. Click Apply.